VMware Backup Schedule | Automated Snapshot & File Backup

 3. Then you can set up the automated tasks.
 This step is optional, you can also Turn off them as you want.

-✤ Set Backup Schedule: you can choose to perform Full, Incremental or Differential backup every Day, Week, or Month.
+✤ Set Backup Schedule: choose to perform Full, Incremental or Differential backup every Day, Week or Month.

 - By selecting Every Day, you can specify start time, end time and intervals.

 - By selecting Every Week, you can specify weekdays and start time to perform full backups and differential or incremental backups respectively.

 - By selecting Every Month (By week), based on an intuitive list of weeks, you can specify multiple different weekdays start time to perform different types of backups.

 - By selecting Every Month (By Date), you can specify random dates and start time to perform different types of backups.